Get matched with vetted scholarships and enter our

 Rather than agreeing to pay back a certain amount that you borrow, income share agreements involve promising a certain percentage of your future income towards your provider.
 So, you’ll pay a flat percentage of your income for a set number of years (usually between 5 and 10) after graduation.
 Students who do not meet a minimum income threshold will not have to pay until they increase their salary.

-Income share agreement providers typically base their lending decisions not on a borrower’s credit history, but rather, their future earning potential.
+Income share agreement providers typically base their lending decisions on a borrower’s future earning potential.
 They gauge this by their major, the program they’re in, and typical employment rates and salaries for graduates of said program.
 So, if you qualify for an ISA, you will be able to bypass many of the credit score requirements for loans.

 3 reasons to join scholarships360